delvtech/hyperdrive-infra/README.md

 We also support shortcuts for common combinations.
 Only one of these should be used at a time:

-`--all` : Enable devnet, ports, bots
+`--all` : Enable devnet, ports, bots, frontend

-`--develop` : Enable devnet, ports, frontend
+`--develop` : Enable devnet, ports

 You can also change the tags in `env/env.tags` to modify which docker image you build from.